guidesmiths/stashback/README.md

 var app = express()

 app.get('/greet/:id', function(req, res, next) {

-    var callbackId = uuid()
+    // Generate a unique id for the callback var callbackId = uuid()

+    // Define the callback
-    stashback.stash(callbackId, function(err, user) {
+    var callback = function(err, user) {
         if (err) return next(err)
         res.send(format('Hello %s', user.name))
-    }, function(err) {
+    }

+    // Stash the callback for later execution stashback.stash(callbackId, callback, function(err) {

-        if (err) return next(err)
+        // An error will occur if you've used a duplicate callbackId. if (err) return next(err)

-        publish({ callbackId: callbackId, userId: req.params.id })
+        // Publish the message to the ESB, requesting user for the specified id.
+Using rabbitmq as an example. rabbitmq.publish({ callbackId: callbackId, userId: req.params.id })
     })
 })

 app.listen(3000)

-function publish(message) {
-    // Publish the message to the ESB
-}

 function onMessage(message) {

-    // Receive the response from the ESB, unstash the callback and invoke it with the message data stashback.unstash(message.callbackId, function(err, callback) {
+    // When we receive the user response unstash the callback using the callbackId specified in the message stashback.unstash(message.callbackId, function(err, callback) {

-        callback(err, message.user)
+        // Execute the callback passing it the user object (the callback will be a no-op if something went wrong) callback(err, message.user)
     })
 }